HypeCheck

 What the Science Says

 L-Methionine is an essential amino acid your body cannot make on its own — you must get it from food or supplements.
-It serves as a building block for S-adenosyl-L-methionine (SAMe), a compound involved in liver function, antioxidant defense, and mood regulation.
-In rat studies, L-Methionine reduced heart damage caused by a chemotherapy drug by lowering oxidative stress and inflammation, but this has not been tested in humans as a standalone supplement.
+It serves as a building block for proteins and is a precursor to S-adenosyl-L-methionine (SAMe), a key molecule involved in dozens of biochemical reactions including DNA methylation and antioxidant production.
+In rat studies, L-Methionine showed protective effects against drug-induced heart damage by reducing oxidative stress and inflammation, but human clinical evidence for supplementation is very limited.

 What It Doesn't Do